-3434 Washington Blvd., 4th Floor Arlington, Virginia 22201 www.mercatus.org an occupation, workers cannot legally practice that trade without fulfilling a set of requirements.
-When a state imposes certification rules on an occupation, noncertified workers can still legally practice their trade, but certification acts as proof of those workers having met certain state-defined professional benchmarks.
-About a quarter of Michigan's workforce is licensed or certified.
-Occupational licensing is ostensibly intended to protect the public from unsafe and low-quality service, but there is little evidence that this intention is realized.
-Rather, there is a growing consensus among economists that these rules serve to protect incumbent providers from competition by creating barriers for new entrants, ultimately leading to higher prices for consumers.
+When a state imposes licensing rules on an occupation, workers cannot legally practice that trade without fulfilling a set of requirements.
+When a state imposes certification rules on an occupation, noncertified workers can still legally practice their trade, but certification proves that those workers have met certain state-defined professional benchmarks.
+About a third of North Carolina's workforce is licensed or certified.
+Occupational licensing is ostensibly intended to protect the public from unsafe and low-quality service, but there is little evidence this intention is realized.
+Rather, there is a growing consensus among economists that these rules serve to protect incumbent providers from competition by creating barriers for new entrants that lead to higher prices for consumers.